KristopheMM/santina.github.io/_posts/2016-11-13-Discuss-not-Dissing.markdown

 Which one do you think would help people become more open-minded and eradicate harmful stereotypes in our society?

-Our world strives on being politically correct on the surface and that intimidates people from expressing their opinions.
+Our world strives to be politically correct on the surface and that intimidates people from expressing their opinions.
 People are afraid of offending others or being labelled as racists or sexists.
-When they do express their view that's off the cultural mainstream, they're bashed on social media, fired from the job, and all the horrible things that further inhibit open discussions.
+When they do express their view that's off the culture mainstream, they're bashed on social media, fired from the job, and all the horrible things that further inhibit open discussions.

 People need to stop dissing at conservatives and not talking to them, because that's **only making themselves feel better** and exacerbating the problem.